 As these cook you might feel like you have done something wrong.
 The glaze will start to look gummy or stringy.
 It’s all good, just keep cooking and stirring.

 It will be difficult to stir near the end and might feel like it’s just too gooey.
 That’s OK too.
 Just keep stirring and cooking until it is dried up.

-The peanuts will separate and become more sugar coated.
+The peanuts will separate and become more sugar coated and begin resembling candied peanuts.
 Eventually there will be no liquid left on the bottom of the pan.
-This is the time to turn off the heat and get it onto your baking sheet.
+This is the time to turn off the heat and get the candied cinnamon vanilla peanuts onto your baking sheet.

 If you decide to taste one now, expect it to still be kind of soft.
 Everything will come together in the oven.
 They will be crispy and delicious once they cool after this final cooking step.

 I do not know how this would turn out if you make it in a larger batch than this recipe.
 What I do know is that stirring 6 cups of peanuts is difficult and tiring for me.

 I have made half batches of these and they turn out just as if I had made the full batch.
 I just think that if you are going to go to all the trouble and time to make these, go ahead and make the full batch.
 They will get eaten!